-What is the West Virginia Envirothon?
+What is the Envirothon?

-The WV Envirothon is a conservation education program and competition for students in grades 9 through 12.
-The Envirothon program encourages students to work as a team to acquire natural resource knowledge and critical thinking skills.
+The West Virginia Envirothon is a conservation education program and competition for students in grades 9 through 12.
+The West Virginia Envirothon focuses on five subject areas: aquatics, forestry, soils, wildlife, and a current environmental topic.
 By participating in the Envirothon program students learn about West Virginia's diverse ecosystem and how they can help conserve and protect it for future generations.